chaoge525/soafee_demo/documentation/builds.rst

 * Configure dependent Yocto layers
-    The source repositories in which the required Yocto layers can be found are listed in :ref:`Layers Dependencies`. ``conf/bblayers.conf`` must then be configured to provide the paths to the following Yocto layers on the build system:
+    The source repositories in which the required Yocto layers can be found are listed in :ref:`readme_layers_dependencies`. ``conf/bblayers.conf``
+    must then be configured to provide the paths to the following Yocto layers on the build system:

         * meta-openembedded/meta-filesystems
         * meta-openembedded/meta-networking